 4. Tail bandaging

 As with bandaging legs, this should be so easy but awkward angles and swishing tails often mean when you arrive at your destination, the bandage is somewhere on the floor of the horsebox, often trodden into the muck.
 And as for people who roll up tail bandages the wrong way…

 5. Opening gates mounted

 You’ll often find that you can unlatch the gate, but getting through and then closing it securely is a completely different matter altogether.
 Having come close to amputating your leg on the gate post on numerous occasions you wonder if it’s worth the effort.

-Heralded as a tool to stimulate your horse’s muscles on his neck and quarters.
-In reality, your arm feels like it’s about to drop off 30 seconds into your strapping session so you have to abandon ship.
+Heralded as a tool to stimulate your horse’s muscles on his neck and quarters, strapping is a useful skill that is rarely seen these days.
+When you try it, your arm feels like it’s about to drop off 30 seconds into your session so you quickly abandon ship.